Abdullah II of Jordan: Regional turmoil 2014–2019

 The November 2016 Jordanian general election was the first election since 1989 primarily using a form of proportional representation; intervening elections had used the single non-transferable vote system.
 Reforms encouraged opposition parties, including the Islamic Action Front (who had boycotted previous elections, including 2010 and 2013), to participate.
 The election was considered fair and transparent by independent international observers.
 Proportional representation is seen as the first step toward establishing parliamentary governments in which parliamentary blocs, instead of the king, choose the prime minister.
-However, the underdevelopment of political parties in Jordan have slowed down such moves.
+However, the underdevelopment of political parties in Jordan has slowed down such moves.

 Abdullah established a close cooperation between Jordan and the International Labour Organization (ILO).
 Between 2013 and 2015, the ILO started programs in Jordan to support working opportunities for refugees in Jordan.
 In 2016, Jordan signed the Jordan Compact, which improved legal employments opportunities for refugees.

 After Donald Trump's inauguration as United States president on 20 January 2017, Abdullah traveled to the US on an official visit.
 He was worried about the new administration's positions on the Israeli–Palestinian conflict, specifically, issues relating to Israeli settlements.
 Abdullah met Trump briefly at the National Prayer Breakfast on 2 February, and reportedly convinced him to change his policy towards Israeli settlements.
 This was substantiated by White House press secretary Sean Spicer, who said two days later that the expansion of Israeli settlements may not be helpful in achieving peace.
 According to The New York Times, the "encounter put the king, one of the most respected leaders of the Arab world, ahead of Mr. Netanyahu in seeing the new president."
 Senator Bob Corker confirmed Abdullah's influence in an interview: "We call him the Henry Kissinger of that part of the world and we do always love to listen to his view of the region."
 Abdullah criticized United States' decision to recognize Jerusalem as the capital of Israel.

 On 4 June 2018, Prime Minister Hani Al-Mulki resigned from office.
 Large protests against corruption, the economic policies and austerity plans as well as the tax increases, occurred before Hani Al-Mulki resigned.
 Abdullah moved former education minister Omar Razzaz to the position of the new Prime Minister and ordered him to conduct a review of the controversial tax system.

 On 25 June 2018, Abdullah made another official visit to Washington, DC.
 He was hosted by President Trump at the White House and they discussed "terrorism, the threat from Iran and the crisis in Syria, and working towards a lasting peace between Israelis and Palestinians".
 In August 2018, after the Trump administration had announced to end all US funding for UNRWA, Abdullah sought to replace the US funds.
 Jordan convened meetings of the Arab League and Western countries.